enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 ## Introduction
 This document provides a walkthrough through different use cases identified by the EAVP platform team.
 It follows the flow of the [Customer Journey](https://docs.ai-parking.cloud/customer_journey) and provides request and response examples based on the underlying [APDS API](https://docs.ai-parking.cloud/apdsv5/index.html).
 Visit this API specification to find additional details on the engaged model classes and their attributes.

+The document is currently work in progress.
+Updates to it are possible (and likely) as the workgroup continues.

 ## Inventory Information Server (Parking Aggregator / Operator)
 This is a system holding inventory information about connected parking locations.
 The information is stored in an APDS conformant __hierarchy__.